AnserBeg/soft-sme1/soft-sme-backend/VENDOR_CALLING_FEATURE_SUMMARY.md

 # Vendor Calling Feature Implementation Summary

 ## Overview
-This document summarizes the implementation of the "Call Vendor" feature in the SOFT SME system, which allows users to initiate voice calls to vendors with AI assistance.
+This document summarizes the implementation of the "Call Vendor" feature in the NEURATASK system, which allows users to initiate voice calls to vendors with AI assistance.

 ## What We've Accomplished